na-na-hi/renget/archive/6wfys.md

 ###Needs, visual tweaks, etc.
 Frostfall + Last S(n)eed - the gold standard for immersion autists, finally released.
 Work together seamlessly.
-*or* Sunhelm - As of 3.0, this is a better conceptualized overall system than the above combination, which is showing its age.
-It still lacks some Hard Core Immersion features such as wetness, natural disease recovery, addiction, etc, so I don't use it - but it does Just Work.
+*or* Sunhelm - As of 3.0, Sunhelm works well for all survival features and is a narrowly focused, highly compatible and supported AIO solution.
+It lacks just about all of the Hard Core features from the FF+LS combo, so I don't use it, but it's easier to build a loadout around.
 Immersive Equipment Displays - finally, something I can recommend that shows your favorited gear!
 No patches, no mesh generation, no gay marriage, just werks.
 Now supports weapon placement like XPMSE!
+Also replaces CBPC Weapon Physics.
 *Consider:* Carry Your Corpses, and Murasame's presets (to emulate the old AllGUD functions.)
 Skald's Mail - In case you haven't replaced your courier with moe parthuunax or some shit yet, try this.
 Give the poor guy a day off. eating animations and sounds SSE - the madman actually animated every piece of food. phenomenal.